-The Group maintains a portfolio of highly marketable and diverse assets that can be easily liquidated in the event of an unforeseen interruption of cash flow.
-In addition, the Group maintains obligatory reserves with the CBAR and the CBR, the amount of which depends on the level of customer funds attracted.
+The Bank maintains a portfolio of highly marketable and diverse assets that can be easily liquidated in the event of an unforeseen interruption of cash flow.
+In addition, the Bank maintains obligatory reserves with the CBAR, the amount of which depends on the level of customer funds attracted.

-The liquidity position is assessed and managed by the Group based on certain liquidity ratios established by the CBAR.
+The liquidity position is assessed and managed by the Bank based on certain liquidity ratios established by the CBAR.
 As at 31 December 2024 and 2023, these ratios were as follows: